jaswged/die-detector-api/README.md

 # die-detector-api
-Backend api for dice type detector.
+Website for dice type detector.

 I used fastai and pytorch to train a model to detect what type of dice an image is of.
 Classes are: ['d10', 'd12', 'd20', 'd4', 'd6', 'd8']